 Students who stay with Learning Partners for the duration of their course generally progress to the destination of their choosing.
 Most level 3 students complete two years in the Sixth Form and apply successfully for Higher Education courses.

 Following successful completion of their courses last year;

-80% of students started university degree courses 2% of students started apprenticeship schemes 9% of students continued their education 9% of students started in the workplace
+75% of students started university degree courses 7% of students started apprenticeship schemes 8% of students started in the workplace

-A selection of 2018 University Destinations
+A selection of 2019 University Destinations